deltabravozulu/pihole/combinedlists/README.md

 Here are a bunch of combined hosts files I found in various repositories, some long gone.
+Ultimately, it's just a lot of block lists concatenated, cleaned, and deduped.
+Consists of 4102660 sites split into 4 files, 1025665 lines each.

 If you happen to have a bunch of hosts files to combine and dedupe, here's the clumsy way I did it.

 First, install rexreplace, a nice regex tool: